Ganesh77023/Java_Basics/README.md

 # Java_Basics
-This is Begging level Java Programming
+This is Begginning level Java Programming

 What is Java?
 Java is High-Level,class based, Object-Oriented Programming language.